wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 <pre>
-* NEW - Auto login with your users base
+* NEW - Auto login with your own users base (API)

-* NEW - Upload Images from your mobile device
+* Upload Images from your mobile device
-* NEW - Take photos from your mobile version
+* Take photos from your mobile version
-* NEW - One on One VIDEO and Audio calls
+* One on One VIDEO and Audio calls
-* NEW - Upload Docs, Excel, PowerPoint, PDF files
+* Upload Docs, Excel, PowerPoint, PDF files
-* NEW - Upload Images from your own PC
+* Upload Images from your own PC

 * Take pictures from your PC camera
 * Easily Embed a group chat in your site.